 If your horse is showing a combination of the signs above, we would recommend working with your vet and your trainer together to identify the source of the issue as soon as possible.
 Further investigations are important rather than relying on vague signs or X-rays alone.

-Diagnosing kissing spine
+Diagnosing kissing spines

-A vet called to a suspected kissing spine case will want to hear the horse’s history and will take into consideration its age, breed and gender.
+A vet called to a suspected kissing spines case will want to hear the horse’s history and will take into consideration its age, breed and gender.
 They will typically undertake a complete physical examination of the horse, including hands-on palpation of the entire body – not just the horse’s back.

 This will be followed by a lameness examination, with the horse trotted-up in hand, potentially lunged and then worked under saddle, if this can be done safely, so they can compare the horse’s movement and way of going with and without a load on its back.